IanGoodbody/ECE281_Lab1/README.md

 A testbench file was created from the behavioral VHDL code.
 Rather than exhaustively check every value, the testbench only spot-tested the following values: "00000000", "00000001", "10110101", "10000000", and "11111111" which produced easily identifiable output responses.
 The two's compliment for each of these values was calculated then compared to the given output.
-The output data given matched the calculated values.
+The output data given matched the calculated values (LN 18).

 ![alt text](https://raw2.github.com/IanGoodbody/ECE281_Lab1/master/Project_Images/8BitSignal.JPG "8-bit Signal")